Umesh92x/TimeSeriesTransformer/README.md

 # Time Series Forecasting with HuggingFace Transformers and Gluonts

 This project will build a foundation for using HuggingFace Transformers for any kind of data.
-Here we are trying to see the use of deep learning based time series frameworks like Gluonts and HuggingFace Transformers to generate the predictions.
+Here we are trying to see the use of deep learning-based time series frameworks like Gluonts and HuggingFace Transformers to generate the predictions.

 ### Goals
 Learning about the